milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 Ingram: "I'm sure you must've noticed but. . .it's been kind of weird, having to work with someone else for a change."

-Ingram: "Sure, there's the occasional vagabond during spirit guiding, but nobody ever empathizes with them as much as you do.
+Ingram: "Sure, there's the occasional vagabond during spirit guiding, but there's not much interaction happening there."

+Ingram: "Nobody goes into it as enthusiastically as you.
 And you always serve customers with a smile on your face at the cafe."

 Ingram: "I'm used to handling all that stuff alone, but you take it a step further and add a touch of humanity to it.
 And for that, I'm thankful for your presence."